-In Shadow Work we believe that we are hard wired to maintain a connection to that which we have lost, whether it be a person who has died, a relationship that has ended, a child that we have lost through abortion or adoption, a job we have lost or any other of the many types of loss we can experience as human beings.
-Many of us choose something painful as way of staying connected, especially if we lost in a painful way.
+As human beings we seem to be hard wired to maintain a connection to that which we have lost – whether it be a person who has died, a relationship that has ended, a child that we have lost through abortion or adoption, a job we have lost or any other of the many types of loss we can experience in our life.
+Many of us choose something painful as way of staying connected to what we have lost, especially if we lost in a painful way.
 But, if we allow ourselves to fully experience the pain, including all the difficult emotions such as guilt, fear and anger it is possible, eventually, to choose joyful ways to remember someone or something, and to keep them as part of our life in an ongoing way.

 As we described earlier, most of us need support in this process.
 We may be lucky enough to have people around us who are aware of the full grief process and can give us this support.
 If not we may wish to find a supported space where grief can be released and the new allowed in.